• Skip to main content

 A spiral cut ham on a rectangular platter with orange slices, pomegranate wedges, and parsley sprigs.

 If you've ever wondered if you can cook ham in a Dutch oven, the answer is yes!
-Cooking it in your Dutch oven keeps the meat beautifully juicy and tender and allows you to enjoy a fancier meal, even when you're enjoying the great outdoors.
+Cooking ham in your Dutch oven keeps the meat beautifully juicy and tender and allows you to enjoy a fancier meal, even when you're enjoying the great outdoors.
 This makes it an ideal meal for holiday camping trips at Thanksgiving, Christmas, or Easter.

 Jump to: